Audi Alteram Partem in UK Law

 • Court of Appeal (Civil Division)

-No one's livelihood or reputation at that stage is in danger.
+In most types of investigation there is in the early stages a point at which action of some sort must be taken and must be taken firmly in order to set the wheels of investigation in motion.
 But the further the proceedings go and the nearer they get to the imposition of a penal sanction or to damaging someone's reputation or to inflicting financial loss on someone the more necessary it becomes to act judicially, and the greater the importance of observing the maxim audi alteram partem.

 • Alubankudi (Appearance of bias)